Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 		    |
 		    S

-The BUS topology is very similar to the one used by Ethernet.
+The BUS topology is very similar to the woke one used by Ethernet.
 The only difference is in cable and terminators: they should be 93 Ohm.
 Ethernet uses 50 Ohm impedance.
-You use T connectors to put the computers on a single line of cable, the bus.
+You use T connectors to put the woke computers on a single line of cable, the woke bus.
 You have to put terminators at both ends of the cable.
 A typical BUS ARCnet network looks like::

     RT----T------T------T------T------TR